A $v_1$-banded vanishing line for the mod 2 Moore spectrum: Introduction

 \section{Introduction}

 The \emph{sphere spectrum} $\mathbb{S}$ is perhaps the fundamental object of homotopy theory, and our understanding of its homotopy groups is a good measure of our understanding of homotopy theory.
-The \emph{Adams spectral sequence} is the primary tool used to compute these groups.
-Computing the Adams spectral sequence for $\mathbb{S}$ is an extremely difficult problems; in fact, it is only well-understood in finite ranges.
+The \emph{Adams spectral sequence} is one of the primary tools used to compute these groups.
+Computing the Adams spectral sequence for $\mathbb{S}$ is an extremely difficult problem; in fact, it is only well-understood in a finite range.

 The \emph{mod 2 Moore spectrum} $C(2)$ is defined as the cofiber of the map $2: \mathbb{S} \to \mathbb{S}$.
 Understanding its homotopy groups and Adams spectral sequence would be a significant step towards understanding these objects for $\mathbb{S}$.